-However, I also know as an educator that a good action one day can spawn further good actions by others in the years to come.
-Indeed, that’s what teaching, mentoring, and scholarship are all about: If we’ve been at this business long enough, we’ve witnessed what happens when our work has a positive impact somewhere down the line.
+However, I also know as an educator that a good act one day can spawn further good acts by others in the years to come.
+Indeed, that’s what teaching, mentoring, and scholarship are all about: If we’ve been at this business long enough, then we’ve witnessed what happens when our work has a positive impact somewhere down the line.

 In essence, being an educator is an ongoing act of faith.
 On a day-to-day basis, the benefits of our work to others may not always be evident.
 In fact, a class or course that didn’t go as well as we had hoped, or a publication that doesn’t appear to be attracting much attention, may well cause us to wonder if we’re spinning our wheels or wasting our time.
 But on occasion, perhaps on many occasions if we are fortunate, we are gifted with the realization that our work allows us to make a difference, even if we’ll never be aware of its full effects.

 I don’t want to overstate our potential influence.
 Folks, it’s not like our students and readers are hanging on to our every word — a basic truth that too many educators forget or never learn.
 Nevertheless, we have a responsibility to put into the stream of human ideas and activity our best insights, understandings, and instructions.